RavinderSian/PharmacyApp/README.md

 # PharmacyApp
-Spring project for a pharmacy store, returns patient data
+Spring project for a pharmacy store, returns data about Medicines, Employees, Patients, Prescriptions and Ingredients in JSON format through endpoints.